bigskysoftware/htmx/www/content/extensions/client-side-templates.md

 the template the standard way for that template engine:

 * `mustache` - looks a mustache &lt;script> tag up by ID for the template content
-* `handlebars` - looks in the `Handlebars.partials` collection for a template with that name
+* `handlebars` - looks a handlebars &lt;script> tag up by ID for the template content
 * `nunjucks` - resolves the template by name via `nunjucks.render(<template-name>)
 * `xslt` - looks an XSLT &lt;script> tag up by ID for the template content